OffchainLabs/arbitrum-monitoring/packages/retryable-monitor-slack-notion/README.md

 The monitoring process spans both parent and child chains:

 - On the parent chain, it listens for `MessageDelivered` events that indicate a retryable ticket has been created.

 - On the child chain, it checks the status of each ticket, including whether it was successfully redeemed (automatically or manually), still pending, or failed.

 If `--writeToNotion` is enabled, each detected ticket is written to a Notion database with metadata such as creation time, gas information, callvalue, token deposit amount, and expiration timestamp.

-If `--enableAlerting` is enabled, the monitor sends Slack alerts only for tickets that are close to expiration (less than 2 days remaining) and still marked as "Untriaged" or "Investigating" in Notion.
+- If both --`writeToNotion` and `--enableAlerting` are enabled, the monitor sends a Slack alert the first time a new retryable is added to Notion with status `Untriaged`.

-Additionally, the monitor includes a background Notion DB sweep that runs every 24 hours to:
+When running in `--continuous` mode, the monitor also performs a Notion sweep every 24 hours to:

-- Automatically mark retryable tickets as "Expired" if more than 7 days have passed without redemption
+- Mark tickets as `Expired` if more than 7 days have passed without redemption.

-- Alert on tickets close to expiration that are still "Untriaged" or "Investigating"
+- Alert on tickets that are close to expiring (less than 2 days left) and still marked as `Untriaged` or `Investigating`.

-This dual-layer monitoring ensures cross-chain messages are reliably delivered and that at-risk messages are surfaced for action before expiration.
+This dual-layer monitoring ensures cross-chain messages are reliably delivered and that at-risk tickets are surfaced for action before expiration.

 ### Critical Events